 He is incredibly loyal and protective of his family, but tends to attach himself to one or two members deeply.

-Chow’s should not be allowed off the leash due to their aggressive behaviour towards strangers and other animals.
+Chow’s should not be allowed off the leash due to their aggressive behavior towards strangers and other animals.

-This Chinese lion dog breed requires regular brushing and is renowned for heavy shedding, with hair getting all over your clothes and furniture!
+This Chinese lion dog breed requires regular brushing and is renowned for heavy shedding.

 Lifespan and Health